 Coaching is a process that enables individuals to improve their learning processes and performance and acquire various skills.
 Coaching relationships also help employees to improve their competencies.
-Launched in 2012 with the initiative of the Private Sector Volunteers Association and with the participation.

-of private companies, the Vocational High School Coaches Program is a volunteer-based program implemented by the Ministry of Education, General Directorate of Vocational and Technical Education protocol.
+Launched in 2012 with the initiative of the Private Sector Volunteers Association and with the participation of private companies, the Vocational High School Coaches Program is a volunteer-based program implemented by the Ministry of Education, General Directorate of Vocational and Technical Education protocol.
 Within the scope of the program, Enerjisa volunteers work as group coaches for 10th and 11th grade students from vocational high schools.
 The coaches meet with same student groups at least 12 times over two years and focus on different personal development goals.
 The relations built through this coaching are expected to cultivate new opportunities such as scholarships, internships and employment priorities, as well as other investments in vocational high schools in the future.
 We also aim to create permanent collaborations between the private sector and vocational high schools.

-The project has been launched in 2017 and will last for two years.
+The project has been launched in 2017.
 Under the project scope, 61 coaches have reached 214 students in Ankara, Istanbul and Adana by end of 2018.
-In 2019, 64 teachers of the Ministry of National Education were trained in our training centers in order to refresh their knowledge with current practices in distribution companies.
+In 2019, 64 teachers of the Ministry of National Education were trained in our training centers in order to refresh their knowledge withcurrent practices in distribution companies.
+Due to pandemic bans in 2020, trainings could not be given by volunteer employees.